 The delicious combination of Trang Bang rice paper frost with boiled pork and vegetables makes this specialty become a popular Vietnamese dish.

 The vegetables used in this dish has different flavors: sweet, sour, and aromatic, including types of lettuce, perilla, chives, guava leaves, basil, etc.

-Banh khot is a popular Vietnam dish originated from Vung Tau, Vietnam.
-Topped with shrimp, this mini pancake is crunchy and rich with coconut milk flavor.
+Banh khot is a tasty Vietnam dish originated from Vung Tau, Vietnam.
+Topped with shrimp, this mini pancake is crunchy and creamy with coconut milk flavor.

 Banh khot is served with dipping fish sauce and vegetables such as lettuce, perilla, and papaya fiber.

-Banh beo, or water fern cakes, is a special dish from Hue.
-Wandering around Hue, you can find women walking leisurely with lightweight bundles serving Banh beo.
+Banh Beo, or water fern cakes, is a special dish from Hue.
+Wandering around Hue, you can find women strolling with lightweight bundles serving Banh Beo.

 Made from a combination of rice flour and tapioca flour, this dish is topped with green bean paste and minced shrimp.